-- Grades: A, B, C, D, S, P, H are all passing grades and count as hours attempted.
-A student who receives a grade of Incomplete (I) or Failure (F, U, FW) are considered to have attempted those credit hours.
-Successful completion will be measured by the number of semester credit hours passed or the number of semester hours earned, whichever is greater.
+A, B, C, D, S, P, H are all passing grades and count as hours attempted.
+A student who receives a grade of Incomplete (I) or Failure (F, U, NF) are considered to have attempted those credit hours.
+Successful completion will be measured by the number of semester credit hours passed or the number of semester hours earned, whichever is greater

-- Withdrawal: Any course that is withdrawn from will still count as credit hours attempted.
+Any course that is withdrawn from will still count as credit hours attempted

 All course repetitions will count as hours attempted.
 Student’s grade for repeat will be the “best grade” of the attempts.

-Formal evaluation of the progress or lack of progress of our students will be monitored at the end of each academic payment period, or term, including summer, fall and spring.
+Formal evaluation of SAP will be monitored at the end of each academic payment period, or term, including summer, fall and spring.
 The formal evaluation will determine a student’s SAP status.
-Any student who fails to achieve the required cumulative grade point average and/or complete the required percentage of attempted credit hours at the time of the formal evaluation will be placed on Financial Aid Warning.
+Any student who fails to achieve the required cumulative GPA and/or complete the required percentage of attempted credit hours at the time of the formal evaluation will be placed on Financial Aid Warning.
 The FA Warning status lasts for one payment period (term) during which the student may continue to receive financial aid funds.
 Students who are still failing to make SAP after the FA Warning period will be placed on Financial Aid Suspension and lose their aid eligibility unless they successfully appeal.

-Students on financial aid suspension may submit an appeal to the Director of Financial Aid.
+Students on FA Suspension may submit an appeal to the Director of Financial Aid.
 There is a designated deadline for appeals.
-The appeal form may be found online at www.ab.edu or obtained by the Financial Aid Office.
-The appeal must be completed in full and signed by the student and academic advisor.
-The appeal must include the requested documentation, including but not necessarily limited to, an academic action plan.
+The appeal form may be obtained online at www.ab.edu or in the Financial Aid Office.
+The appeal must be completed in full, signed by the student and include any requested documentation.

-Should the student choose not to appeal or if student’s appeal is denied, the student may regain financial aid eligibility only after taking action that brings him into compliance with the institution’s SAP standards.
+Should the student choose not to appeal, or if student’s appeal is denied, the student may regain financial aid eligibility only after taking action that brings him or her into compliance with the institution’s Financial Aid SAP standards.